 Beginning with the final lift of embankment, measure the cross slope during pavement structure operations, at the completion of each land, and prior to covering with another course or lift to ensure that the cross slope is uniform and in compliance with the cross slope shown in the plans.
 Measure the cross slope at a minimum frequency of one measurement every 100 feet.
 The number of measurements may be reduced by demonstrating consistently acceptable results, with the approval of the Engineer.
 Furnish a digital measuring device approved by the Engineer for the measurement of cross slope.
 Make this measuring device available at the jobsite for the Engineer’s use.
 Report the cross slope to the nearest 0.1%.
 Record all measurements on an approved form signed and dated certifying correct and submit to the Engineer the next working day for documentation.
 The Engineer will determine the number of verification measurements.

-ITEM 134 – Backfilling Pavement Edges:

-After the application of fertilizer apply an emulsified asphalt treatment, consisting of SS-1 asphalt, at a rate of 0.3 gal. per sq. yd.

-ITEM 150 - Blading:

-Compact subgrade in accordance with Section 132.3.4.
-(1 or 2) (Identify Compaction Method: Ordinary Compaction or Density Control)

-Excavate to facilitate drainage as directed.

-ITEM 152 - Road Grader Work:

-Excavate to facilitate drainage as directed.

-ITEM 154 – Scraper Work:

-Excavate to facilitate drainage as directed.

-ITEM 156 – Bulldozer Work:

-Excavate to facilitate drainage as directed.

 ITEM 164 – Seeding for Erosion Control:

 PERMANENT PLANTING MIXTURE